Reflexivity revisited: Treger's conjecture

 \begin{proof} Suppose every graded reflexive module is decomposable into a direct sum of rank one submodules.
 Set $\mathcal{C}:=\Proj(R)$.
-By Serre's criterion of normality (\cite[Page 185]{har}), $\mathcal{C}$ is a smooth projective plane curve.
-Also, $\mathcal{C}$ is of degree equal to $d:=\deg(f)$, see \cite[Proposition I.7.6]{har}.
+In view of Serre's criterion of normality (\cite[Page 185]{har}), $\mathcal{C}$ is a smooth projective plane curve.
+According to \cite[Proposition I.7.6]{har}, $\mathcal{C}$ is of degree equal to $d:=\deg(f)$.
 Also, $\mathcal{C}$ is reduced, irreducible and connected.
 Recall that there is no difference between reflexive modules and maximal Cohen-Macaulay modules.
 Maximal Cohen-Macaulay are locally free over punctured spectrum and their are of constant rank, since $R$ is domain and is regular over punctured spectrum.
 In this regards, graded reflexive modules correspondence to locally free sheaves.
-Let us explain a little more: An $\mathcal{O}_\mathcal{C}$-module $\mathcal{F}$ is called \textit{free} if it is isomorphic to a direct sum of copies of $\mathcal{O}_\mathcal{C}$.
+Let us explain a little more.
+Namely, an $\mathcal{O}_\mathcal{C}$-module $\mathcal{F}$ is called \textit{free} if it is isomorphic to a direct sum of copies of $\mathcal{O}_\mathcal{C}$.
 It is called \textit{locally free} if $\mathcal{C}$ can be covered by open (affine) sets $U$ for which $\mathcal{F}|_U$ is a free $\mathcal{O}_U$-module.
 In particular, $\mathcal{F}$ is quasi-coherent.
-We look at the reflexive module $M:=\bigoplus_{n\in \mathbb{Z}}\HH^0(\mathcal{C},\mathcal{F}\otimes\mathcal{O}_\mathcal{C}(n))$ (see \cite[6.49.
-Exercise]{lw}).
-In view of \cite[Proposition II.5.15]{har} $\mathcal{F}\simeq\widetilde{M}$.
+We look at the reflexive module see \cite[6.49.
+Exercise]{lw}.
+According to \cite[Proposition II.5.15]{har} $\mathcal{F}\simeq\widetilde{M}$.
 Here, we use the fact that $R$ is finitely generated by $R_1$ as an $k$-algebra.
 Recall from \cite[Ex.
 II.5.18(d)]{har} that there is a one-to-one correspondence between isomorphism classes of locally free sheaves and isomorphism classes of vector bundles.
 In sum, we observed that any vector bundle on $\mathcal{C}$ is isomorphic to a direct sum of line bundles.
-Again, we are going to use the fact that $k=\overline{k}$: By \cite[Theorem 1.1]{bal}, $\mathcal{C}$ is isomorphic to $\PP^1$.
-Recall that genus is a birational invariant, see \cite[V.5.6.1]{har}.
-Since $\mathcal{C}$ is smooth, $g_{\mathcal{C}}=\frac{(d-1)(d-2)}{2}$ (see \cite[Ex.
+Again, we are going to use the fact that $k=\overline{k}$: Thanks to \cite[Theorem 1.1]{bal}, $\mathcal{C}$ is isomorphic to $\PP^1$.
+In the light of \cite[V.5.6.1]{har} we know genus is a birational invariant.
+Since $\mathcal{C}$ is smooth, (see \cite[Ex.
 I.7.2]{har}).
 This is zero, because $g_{\PP^1}=0$.
 This implies that $d\leq2$.
 It $d=1$ this implies that $R$ is nonsingular which is excluded by the assumption.
 Then we may assume that $d=2$.
 Since $\Char k\neq2$ and in view of \cite[Ex.
 I.5.2]{har} and after a suitable linear change of variables, $\mathcal{C}$ is defined by $x^2+y^2+z^2=0$.

 Conversely, assume $R=\frac{k[x,y,z]}{(x^2+y^2+z^2)}$.
 In the sense of representation theory, $R$ has singularity of type $A_1$.
 In particular, there are only two indecomposable maximal Cohen-Macaulay modules.
 Both of them are of rank one.
 The proof is now complete. \end{proof}